gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 # AWS Elastic Map Reduce on Sundial

-Today I want to talk about a recent improvement we implemented in [Sundial](https://github.com/gilt/sundial), an Open Source product launched in Gilt in early 2016.
-With [Sundial 2.0.0](Add link to github tag) it's now possible to schedule Aws Elastic Map Reduce jobs.
+Today I want to talk about a recent improvement we implemented in [Sundial](https://github.com/gilt/sundial), an Open Source product launched by Gilt in early 2016.
+With [Sundial 2.0.0](Add link to github tag) it's now possible to schedule AWS Elastic Map Reduce jobs.

 For those of you who are not familiar with it, [Sundial](https://github.com/gilt/sundial) is a batch job scheduler, developed by the Gilt Personalization Team, that works with Amazon ECS and Amazon Batch.

-Before jumping into the nitty gritty details of how to schedule Elastic Map Reduce jobs with Sundial, it's worth to dive deeper into the current batch job processing setup in Gilt and the challenges we have recently started to face.
+Before jumping into the nitty gritty details of how to schedule Elastic Map Reduce jobs with Sundial, it's worth taking a deeper dive into the current batch job processing setup in Gilt and the challenges we have recently started to face.

 We will quickly cover the following areas: